Before you start

 Limitations:

-- Preview and Approval: Project managers in the selling company will not be able to preview time entries before posting.
+• Project managers in the selling company can’t preview time entries before posting.

 Combining Templates